ETHMOID BONE ANATOMY

 • Unpaired cuboid-shaped bone

-• Located between the orbital cavities
+• Located between your orbital cavities

 • Functions:

-• Contributes to the nasal cavity structure
+• Contributes to your nasal cavity structure

 • Participates in the medial orbital wall